crypdex/flows/README.md

-# templates
+# Rulebooks

-A curated collection of templates for the Crypdex platform
+A curated collection of Rulebook templates for the Crypdex platform